smathys/kafka/PITCHME.md

 ---
 ## Wrap Up!
-* performance
+* performance !!!
   * handle a large number of diverse consumers
-* performance
-  * it maintains stable performance even many TB of messages are stored
+  * stable performance even with TB of messages
-* performance
   * high throughput for both publishing and subscribing messages
 * scalable
-* fault tolerant
+* distributed storage
+  * immediatly written to disk and replicated (fault-tolerance)
-* strong ordering guarantees
+  * strong ordering guarantees, configurable retention period
+* flexible consuming
-* consumer can rewind back to an old offset and re-consume data
+  * consumer can rewind back to an old offset / re-consume data
+  * load balanced with using same consumer-group